MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 The desktop recorder may be unable to record actions in specific applications that don't expose their accessibility API.

 To automate tasks in these applications, Power Automate Desktop provides image-based recording.
-The image-based recording uses the Τesseract OCR engine to locate and handle specific elements on the screen.
+The image-based recording uses iamge matching and OCR to locate specific elements on the screen and extract text.

 To automate a desktop application using image-based recording: